zrythm/zrythm/README.md

 different licenses.

 ## Support
-We appreciate contributions of any size -- donations enable us to spend more time working on the project, and help cover our infrastructure expenses.
+If you would like to support this project please donate below - donations enable us to spend more time working on the project.

-### LiberaPay
 https://liberapay.com/Zrythm/

 ----